pricemi115/homebridge-grumptech-volmon/README.md

      style="padding:2px 2px 2px 2px; border:2px solid; margin:0px 10px 0px 0px; vertical-align:top;"
      width="15%">

 The volumes on the system will be rescanned peropdically according to the polling interval specified in the configuration settings.

+The plug-in also publishes two _Switch_ accessories: _Refresh_ and _Purge_.
+These switches are located in an accessory named _Control Switches_.
+- _Refresh_: This switch, when turned on, is used to initiate a rescan of the volumes on the system.
+The user is not permitted to turn the switch off.
+It will automatically turn off when the scan is complete.
+This allows the user to update the _battery service_ accessories without needing to wait for the polling interval to expire.
-Any volumes that have been dismounted or are no longer in `/Volumes` will show the battery level and battery alert as _Not Reachable_.
+- _Purge_: When this switch is turned on, _battery service_ accessories that correspond to volumes that are no longer visible, for example ones that have been dismounted, will be removed (or purged).
+When this switch is off, any volumes that have been dismounted or are no longer visible in `/Volumes` will show the battery level and battery alert as _Not Reachable_.
 Homekit applications will render these _not reachable_ differently.
 For example, the Apple Home app will simply not display the Battery Level and Low Battery Status.
 Other applications like [Home+ 5](https://apps.apple.com/us/app/home-5/id995994352) app shows the accessories as _Error_.

-The plug-in also publishes a _Switch_ accessory with a default name of _Refresh_.
-Turning this switch to the on state, will iniitate a re-scan of the volumes on the system.
-The user is not permitted to turn the switch off.
-It will automatically turn off when the scan is complete.
-This allows the user to update the _battery service_ accessories without needing to wait for the polling interval to expire.
 ## Restrictions
 This module operates by using shell commands to the `diskutil` program.
 Therefore, this module is only supported on the Apple OSX and macOS operating systems.